Automattic/wp-calypso/packages/wp-checkout/README.md

 Takes two arguments, a currency string and an integer string and returns the locale-specific string displayValue.
 For example, the arguments (`USD`, `6000`) would return the string `$60.00`.

-### renderDisplayValueMarkdown(currency, displayValue)
+### renderDisplayValueMarkdown(displayValue)

-Takes two arguments, a currency string and a displayValue string and returns the displayValue with some minor Markdown formatting.
+Takes one argument, a displayValue string, and returns the displayValue with some minor Markdown formatting.
 Specifically, the `~~` characters can be used to make ~~strike-through~~ text.

 ### submitCheckout({ paymentMethod, billingContact, items, total, onSuccess, onFailure, successRedirectUrl, failureRedirectUrl })